 Biotin rebuilds hair shingles that have been damaged from heat-styling, shampooing, and exposure to UV rays.
 In addition to promoting hair health, Biotin is also known to regulate blood sugar, and promote healthy skin and nails.
 Vitamin B5 supports the adrenal glands, which help to stimulate hair growth.

 Foods that contain biotin and vitamin B5 include eggs, chicken, beef, avocados, nuts, legumes and potatoes.
+Consider taking food supplements, study the therapeutic benefits of MK 2866.

 Research has found a correlation between iron deficiency and hair loss.
 Your hair follicles and roots are fed by a nutrient rich blood supply.
 When iron levels drop below a certain point, the nutrient supply to the follicles can be disrupted, affecting the hair growth cycle and causing shedding.
 With healthy iron levels, the flow of oxygen and nutrients to the roots and scalp increase, improving the texture and sheen of hair.